csound/plugins/README.md

 $ sudo ldconfig
 ```

 By default, all the plugins are built.
-If one want to excludes a plugin from the build process, one can pass an option to the `cmake` command.
+If one wants to excludes a plugin from the build process, one can pass an option to the `cmake` command.
 For example, to exclude the chua plugin, the `cmake` command would be:
 ```
 $ cmake -DBUILD_CHUA_OPCODES=OFF ../